Student Terms and Conditions (the “Terms and Conditions”)

 - the University's Policy for Students; [and]

 - Membership of the Union of Students is accorded automatically by enrolling at the University.
 You do, however, have the right not to be a member of the Union of Students.
 If you wish to opt-out of membership at any time you can do so at any time by writing to the University’s Registrar, Kedleston Road, Derby.
 DE22 1GB.
 Conduct of the Union of Students is regulated in accordance with the Education Act 1994, and the relationship between the Union of Students and the University is regulated by a formal Code of Practice.
-Further information on these matters is available via the Union of Students’ website [here] or through the Governance Services office of the University.
+Further information on these matters is available via the Union of Students’ website [here] or through the Governance Services office of the University

-- the Student Protection Plan
+- the University of Derby Student Protection Plan

 1.10 For the avoidance of doubt, the University’s Student Entitlement Policy/Student Charter is not legally binding, may change at any time and does not form part of the contract between you and the University.